 3. Do you want to hold Monero for the long term?

 It depends on your outlook for the cryptocurrency market, and whether you intend to use Monero as a store of value.
 The final decision depends on whether you have a long term or short term outlook, and you can find a few final points for your consideration here.

 Considerations for a long term investment strategy

-If you expect Monero’s price to go up over time, then the best thing to do is to sign up for an exchange and buy some coins straight away.
+If you expect Monero’s price to go up over time, then the best thing to do is to sign up for an exchange straight away.
 Then you can get yourself a wallet so that you can store your coins securely as they grow in value.

 Considerations for a short term trading strategy

 Short term traders don’t need to worry so much about the state of the market.
 In this case, the most important thing is finding a broker with low trading fees.
 You should also consider learning how to read tools and charts so you can time your entry into the market.

 Fact-checking & references

 Our editors fact-check all content to ensure compliance with our strict editorial policy.
 The information in this article is supported by the following reliable sources.